A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 QUICK Table of Contents

 This time of year, cooks everywhere dive deep into canning, curing, drying, freezing, and pickling.
+Homemade Pickle Relish is always worth the effort.
 Humidity turns the kitchen into a sauna bath, but the remembered flavor of preserved foods keeps us moving forward.

 This recipe was given to my grandmother at her bridal shower back in 1913.
 It has been in use by my family ever since.
 Yes, it’s just that GOOD!